St Leonards On Sea

 *Please note again: You do not need to have any knowledge of these approaches or creative skills of any sort for us to work together.
 Nor any knowledge or understanding of trauma or neuro-science.
 What is necessary is your willingness to look at and work with your difficulties.
 There is always room for humour, joy and a sense of wonder to come into the work too.

-I am aware that responses to stress and trauma can vary enormously from one person to another.
-We are all uniquely different and born into different life circumstances.
-We all carry different ancestral, cultural, racial and gender legacies which contribute to our sense of who we are.
-Some are fortunate in being seemingly well resourced emotionally, physically and materially and others less so.
-At the present time of social, political and ecological uncertainty and change we can also find ourselves challenged in our ideas and certainties about ourselves in our life and in relation to the lives and well being of others on our planet.
+To conclude: I am aware that responses to trauma can vary enormously from one person to another.
+We are all born into different life circumstances and carry different ancestral,cultural, racial and gender legacies which contribute to our sense of who we are.
+Some seem fortunate in being apparently well resourced emotionally, physically and materially.
+Others less so.
+At the present time of social, political and ecological uncertainties and change we can also feel challenged in our ideas and certainties about ourselves in our life and in relation to the lives and well being of others on our planet.

 Training, qualifications & experience